tcrayford/clojure-refactoring/README.markdown

 Emacs dependancies
 ---
-Slime and a running clojure connection.
-Paredit, and thing at point.
+Slime, a running clojure connection, paredit, and thing at point.

 Usage
 ---